 There has been changes in the PSA NATURE DEFINITION, which has also been agreed with FIAP.
 From the 1st Jan 2022 these Rules apply to any entries you make to Exhibitions held with PSA patronage, or FIAP and PSA patronage when entering Nature and Wildlife sections.

-The Scotland Newsletter is produced by Andrew Hayes on a quarterly basis MAR, JUN, SEPT and DEC and supplied to Scottish PSA Members.
+The Scotland Newsletter was produced by Andrew Hayes on a quarterly basis MAR, JUN, SEPT and DEC and supplied to Scottish PSA Members.
 Some examples of past newsletters are given below.
-To visit the SCOTLAND MEMBERSHIP HOME PAGE or contact Andrew Hayes please (click here)

 PSA Photographic Distinctions are available to individuals who are members of PSA.
 Firstly, you must participate in salons with PSA recognition to gain acceptances.
 A full list of these qualifying Exhibitions (Salons) can be found on the PSA Website (click here)